chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 +++

 This guide shows you how to upgrade Chef Automate to IAM v2, perform important administrative operations, and revert back to IAM v1.
-After upgrading to IAM v2, you'll add members to Chef-managed v2 policies, delete a legacy policy, and write a Team Admin v2 policy that lets a Team Admin manage their users and teams.
+After upgrading to IAM v2, you will add members to Chef-managed v2 policies, delete a legacy policy, and write a Team Admin v2 policy that lets a Team Admin manage their users and teams.

 ## Upgrade to IAM v2